Bachelor of Science in Aviation

-Flight Technology and Operation - Spring 2022 course requirements
+Flight Technology and Operation - Fall 2022 course requirements

 The flight technology and operations (FTO) specialization prepares the student for a career as a commercial pilot for the airlines, air cargo companies, corporate or business operations, and numerous general aviation positions such as agriculture, flight training, charter, air freight, and sightseeing.
 Flight and ground instruction is accomplished in strict accordance with Federal Aviation Regulations Part 141 and other pertinent regulations.
 Upon successful completion of the FTO specialization, the student will hold the following FAA certificates and ratings: Commercial Pilot-Airplane with single and multi-engine land instrument rating.
 Flight instructor certification for single engine, multi-engine, and instrument are also available.

-Airport Systems and Operations - minor only - Spring 2022 course requirements
+Airport Systems and Operations - minor only - Fall 2022 course requirements

 The airport systems and operations (ASO) minor is available to students in any undergraduate major at the University except students majoring in the aviation management and operations (AMO) or Aviation Engineering Technology (AET) specializations.
 Student must meet all prerequisites for the required courses.